 We have all heard the stats: most transformations fail.
-Digital or not, 70 per cent of organisational transformations do not cross the finish line.
+Digital or not, 70 per cent of organizational transformations do not cross the finish line.
 The investment is lost.
 Results are elusive.
 And complaints abound.
 You might achieve your numbers for a while, but then people slip back to the old ways of working and nothing sticks, leaving you to solve the same problem again.

 Even worse are the stats on employee engagement.
 As few as two out of 10 employees are all in.
 More than half would jump ship for another job if given a chance.
 Pre- and post-pandemic, the stats remain the same-bad!